grafana/alloy/docs/sources/reference/components/mimir/mimir.rules.kubernetes.md

 ### extra_query_matchers block

 The `extra_query_matchers` block has no attributes.
 It contains zero or more [matcher][] blocks.
-These blocks allow to add extra label matchers to all queries that are discovered by `mimir.rules.kubernetes` component.
+These blocks allow you to add extra label matchers to all queries that are discovered by `mimir.rules.kubernetes` component.
 The algorithm of adding the label matchers to queries is the same as the one provided by `promtool promql label-matchers set` command in [promtool](https://github.com/prometheus/prometheus/tree/main/cmd/promtool).